ch4r10t33r/hash-zig/README.md

 ## 🐛 Known Issues

+- **Signature verification not fully implemented**: The verify function is a placeholder.
+Full XMSS verification requires Merkle authentication paths which are not yet implemented
 - Hypertree authentication paths not yet implemented
 - State persistence needs implementation
 - Large tree generation (2^28+) requires significant resources

+**⚠️ Important**: This is a research/prototype implementation.
+The signature verification currently does not perform full Merkle tree validation and should NOT be used in production.

 ## 📄 License